 Curriculum Design and Evaluation

 This course examines the development of comprehensive educational curricula and/or development programs.
-Students will perform all phases of curricula design tied to their area of professional practice.
+Candidates will perform all phases of curricula design tied to their area of professional practice.

 Decision Making in Curriculum and Instruction

 This course examines the roles of curriculum designers and instructors in the educational decision-making process.
-Students analyze the underlying assumptions and research supporting various teaching and design practices.
-Students will create a curriculum design project integrating concepts and skills gained throughout this program.
+Candidates analyze the underlying assumptions and research supporting various teaching and design practices.
+Candidates will create a curriculum design project integrating concepts and skills gained throughout this program.